 Today was our first whole day here in Antigua.
 It was a Saturday and we didn’t have anything on the schedule.
 We walked around town, bought some ice cream, enjoyed the fountain in the center of town, and then met up with one of Brett’s neighbor’s for lunch.
-Adam, Brett’s neighbor, just happened to be coming to Guatemala this week and knew Brett had served his mission here, so he sent Brett an email asking what sites he should see while in town.
+Adam just happened to be coming to Guatemala this week and knew Brett had served his mission here.
+He sent Brett an email asking what sites he should see while in town.
 Of course, when he heard we were going to be here at the same time, he wanted to meet up and say hi.
+So we did.

 Mermaid’s Fountain

-After lunch we walked across town and hiked up to the cross overlooking the city.
-The hike was all paved stairs and in the shade with a nice breeze, so it was really nice.
+After lunch we walked across town and hiked up the hill to the cross overlooking the city.
+The hike was all paved stairs in the shade with a slight breeze, so it was really nice.
 The view from the top was great.
 We could see Agua, of course, and to the far right we could just see Fuego and Acatenango.
 Fuego was spitting out puffs of smoke every now and then.
-It was very relaxing to sit and watch from the top.
+It was very relaxing to sit and look at the three volcanos and watch the city from the above.

-Later that evening we climbed to the roof of our place and watched Fuego puff some more ash out and we also saw some lava coming out as the sun set and it got darker.
-Charmaine zoomed with her dad and Steven so they could see where we’re staying and maybe catch a glimpse of the volcano.
+Later that evening we climbed up onto the roof of our place and watched Fuego puff out some more ash.
+We even saw some lava coming out as the sun set and it got darker.
+Charmaine did a Zoom meeting with her dad and Steven so they could see where we’re staying and maybe catch a glimpse of the volcano.